Western Lowland Gorillas

-At Chessington we have a troop of 8 Western Lowland Gorillas: Damisi, Shani, Asili, Shanga, Mbula, Mwana, Kuanza and Kipande.
-Damisi is the silverback and the leader of the group; Shani, Shanga and Asili are the breeding females; Mbula, Mwana and Kuanza are the naughty teenagers; and finally, Kipande, the baby of the troop.
+At Chessington we have a troop of 9 Western Lowland Gorillas: Damisi, Shani, Asili, Shanga, Mbula, Mwana, Kuanza, Kipande and Aarde.
+Damisi is the silverback and the leader of the group; Shani, Shanga and Asili are the breeding females; Mbula, Mwana and Kuanza are the naughty teenagers; and finally, Kipande and Aarde, the baby of the troop.

 There are 4 subspecies of Gorilla: Mountain Gorilla, Eastern Lowland Gorilla, Western Lowland Gorilla and Cross River Gorilla.
 Of all the subspecies, Western Lowland Gorillas are the smallest.
 They are also the most widespread subspecies, found across Central and Western Africa.
 They live in thick tropical rainforests, spending most of their day foraging for food.